Electrical Permit Information

 What is the electrical code?

-The electrical code covers installations of electric conductors and equipment within or on public and private buildings and structures, installations of conductors that connect to the supply of electricity, and installations of other outside conductors on the premises.
-Presently, the State Electrical Code consists of the 2014 National Electrical Code with Part 8 technical amendments.
-Provisions for one- and two-family dwellings are included in the 2015 Michigan Residential Code.
+The National Electrical Code covers installations of electric conductors and equipment within or on public and private buildings and structures, installations of conductors that connect to the supply of electricity, and installations of other outside conductors on the premises.
+Presently, the State Electrical Code consists of the National Electrical Code with Part 8 technical amendments.
+Provisions for one- and two-family dwellings are included in the Michigan Residential Code.

 Are electrical permits required?